azure-sdk/azure-sdk-for-python/sdk/contentunderstanding/azure-ai-contentunderstanding/README.md

 **Important: Grant Required Permissions**

-After creating your Microsoft Foundry resource, you must grant yourself the **Cognitive Services User** role to enable API calls for setting default GPT deployments:
+After creating your Microsoft Foundry resource, you must grant yourself the **Cognitive Services User** role to enable API calls for setting default model deployments:

 1. Go to [Azure Portal][azure_portal]
 2. Navigate to your Microsoft Foundry resource